equinor/fmu-tools/docs/examples.rst

     * uniform (min,max)
     * loguniform (min,max)
     * triangular (min, mode, max)
-    * discrete ((value1, value2, .. value_n),(weight1, weight2, .. weight_n))  which is a  discrete distribution with weights
+    * discrete ((value1, value2, .. value_n),(weight1, weight2, .. weight_n))  which is a  discrete distribution with weights.
+If no weights are given a discrete uniform distribution will be used.
     * TO DO:

           * lognormal (mean(ln(X)), stddev(ln(X)))  Distribution parameters:  mean and std dev of the natural logarithm of the variable

 In the example shown below four sensitivities are specified in addition to the seed sensitivity.
 In the *faults* sensitivity two alternative values for the parameter *fault_position* are specified, which will be compared to the seed sensitivity where the *fault_position* is set at its default value (0).
-In the *velocity* sensitivity only one alternative case is specified.
+In the *velmodel* sensitivity only one alternative case is specified.
 In the *contacts* sensitivity three parameters are varied at the same time.
 In the *shallow* case, all contacts are set shallow, and opposite in the *deep* sensitiviy case.

 The last sensitivity is a monte carlo sensitivity where the parameter *multz_ile* has values sampled from the distribution *loguniform(0.0001, 1)*.
 Note that for this last sensitivity the numbers of realisations *(numreal)* is set to 20, which overrides the default number of realisations given in the *general_input* spreadsheet.
-The seed numbers will for these 20 realisations be from 1000 to 1019. .
+The seed numbers will for these 20 realisations be from 1000 to 1019.

 .. image:: images/design_designinput.png